sayandev/deep-reinforcement-learning/p3_collab-compet/Report.md

 ### Model Architecture

-20 individual DDPG agents corresponding to 20 agents in the environment and a single replay buffer shared by all the 20 DDPG agents.
-Later switched to a single DDPG agent with one replay buffer that has experiences collected from all 20 DDPG agents.
-Which results is to train a single brain rather than 20 brains which will be definitely quicker and having a single source of decision making will result in better performance with time.
-This scheme results in robust and better performance.
-However, in distributed environment training the brains separately might be more scalable.
+Following the [competitive enviornment](https://deepmind.com/blog/alphago-zero-learning-scratch/) used in the application of Deep Reinforcement Learning the DDPG agents adopted from the [previous project](https://github.com/sayandev/deep-reinforcement-learning/blob/master/p2_continuous-control/Report.md) is incorporated in the competitive Tennis environment of 2 players using a single Brain shared by the DDPG agent.
+The DDPG agent collect experiences from both Tennis players with the sahred replay buffer.
+The Neural network archityecture and hyper paramaters been modified for efficient training phase explained below.

-**Actor model:** Neural network with 2 hidden layers with 400 and 300 hidden nodes respectively; _tanh_ activation function been used in the last layer which performs state -> action mapping.
+**Actor model:** Neural network with 2 hidden layers with 512 and 256 hidden nodes respectively; _tanh_ activation function been used in the last layer which performs state -> action mapping.
 Batch Normalization regularization technique been used for mini batch training.

 **Critic model:** Similar to Actor model except the final layer is fully connected which performs state -> argmax_Q  mapping.
+To avoid overfitting and making the learning proces efficient a drop out layer (with 0.2 probability) been added before the output layer.

 **Hyper Parameter :** The actual configuration of the hyperparameters is:

-- Learning Rate: 1e-3 (in both Actor & Critic) soft update of target
+- Learning Rate: Actor=> 1e-4 & Critic=> 3e-4 with soft update of target => 2e-1.
-- Batch Size: 1024 with max time step of 1000 in each episode.
+- Batch Size: 512 with max time step of 2000 in each episode.
-- Replay Buffer: 1e6
+- Replay Buffer: 1e5
 - Gamma: 0.99 with weight decay set to 0

 ### Project Implemenation